Peng Shuai: 2011–2012: Singles career-high No. 14

-2013–2014: Doubles champions and world No. 1
+2013–2014: Doubles champion and world No. 1

 Peng started her 2013 season by reaching the semifinals in the new Shenzhen Open.
 She was not able to progress beyond the first or the second round, however, at Hobart International, the Australian Open, Madrid Open, Italian Open, and reached only the third round at Indian Wells.
 She reached the final in the Brussels Open, defeating Sofia Arvidsson, Olga Govortsova, Sloane Stephens, and Romina Oprandi before losing to Kaia Kanepi.
 Peng again lost in either the first or the second round at Roland Garros, Wimbledon, the US Open, and China Open.
-She ended the year with a ranking of No. 45 in the world.
+She ended the year with a ranking of 45.

 On the other hand, Peng began her huge success as a doubles player in 2013.
 Paired with long-time childhood friend Hsieh Su-wei, Peng clinched five double's titles in 2013, including two Premier-5 events (Rome and Cincinnati), Wimbledon, and WTA Championships.
 Peng became the first Chinese player to win the WTA Tour Championships, and the fifth to win a Grand Slam title, after Zheng Jie, Yan Zi, Sun Tiantian and Li Na.

 In 2014 Peng reached the final in the Shenzhen Open and lost to Li Na.
 At the Australian Open, she lost to Kurumi Nara in the opening round.
 She also lost in the second round in the doubles event with Hsieh against Shahar Pe'er and Sílvia Soler Espinosa.
 Peng then won two consecutive doubles titles, winning the Pattaya Open with Zhang Shuai defeating Alla Kudryavtseva and Anastasia Rodionova in the final, and winning the Qatar Open with Hsieh Su-wei defeating Květa Peschke and Katarina Srebotnik in the final.
 On 17 February, Peng became the world No. 1 in doubles, making her the first Chinese tennis player (man or woman, in singles or doubles) to reach world No. 1.
 Peng and Hsieh continued their success by winning three more titles in the season, including two Premiere Mandatory events (Indian Wells and Beijing) and French Open.
 In the Wimbledon Championships, they failed in defending their title and also lost their No. 1 ranking.